IoTSEstudy/IoTbugschallenges/README.md

-# Replication Package of IoT Bugs and Development Challenges
+# Artifact Package of IoT Bugs and Development Challenges

-This repository includes all data to replicate the "IoT Bugs and Development Challenges" study.
+This repository includes all the collected and analyzed data for "IoT Bugs and Development Challenges" study.

 ## Subject Repositories